js13kGames/bot/doc/how-to-submit.md

 ```

 If the `images` property is not defined, it will default to look for images named `image_large` and `image_thumbnail`

-### Release

-Your bundled entry does not need to be committed, instead it should be upload as release asset.

-You bundle should be zipped and contain a file named `index.html`.

-The release tagname does not matter.

-> If you have troubles creating the relese, please read this [github guide](https://help.github.com/en/articles/creating-releases)

 ## FAQ